KonnexionsGmbH/dcr/docs/index.md

 2. The Levenshtein distance is determined for each pair of lines in the specified range for each current page and the previous page.
 3. The line is considered a header if, except for pages `1` and `2` and pages `n-1` and `n`, the Levenshtein distance is not greater than the specified maximum value.

-### 4.2 Close Together

-Here all line types are determined whose underlying text structures  have a closeness in space.
-The order of processing is as follows

-1. table of contents
-2. tables which have already been marked accordingly by PDFlib TET
-3. bulleted and numbered lists which must be close together and are determined by regular expressions.

-#### 4.2.1 TOC (Table of Content)
+### 4.2 TOC (Table of Content)

-**4.2.1.1 Parameters**
+An attempt is made here to recognise a table of contents contained in the document.
+There are two main reasons for this:

+1. there is the possibility to ignore the resulting tokens afterwards, and
+2. on the other hand, the table of contents could be in the form of a table, which, however, is then not to be processed as a table in the sense of 4.3.

+#### 4.2.1 Parameters

-The following parameters control the classification of the table of content:
+The following parameters control the classification of a table of contents included in the document:

-- `toc_last_page = 3`
-- `toc_min_entries = 3`
-- `verbose_line_type_toc = false`

 **`toc_last_page`**